 Data.json files in a regular text editor, or some files are empty, chances are the files have been corrupted.

-If that is the case, then you will delete every folder within
+If that is the case, then you will delete the folder for each data mine within

-Data-Storage > Exchange > Market > Masters but
+Data-Storage > Exchange > Market, but will leave

-Exchange-Raw-Data and get the data mining operation running afterwards.
+Exchange-Raw-Data intact, and get the data mining operation running afterward.
 This will regenerate all indicators data products, including Candles Volumes.

 Click to learn how to safely close superalgos